Service users and the public

 We collect, store and process information about prospective, current and former staff.
 This notice explains how we use your information, and your right to control how we use it.

 NAViGO Health and Social Care CIC is registered as a data controller with the Information Commissioner’s Office (ICO) as part of the Data Protection Act 2018.
-We’re committed to collecting, storing and processing personal information in line with UK Data Protection Law and the General Data Protection Regulation (GDPR).
+We’re committed to collecting, storing and processing personal information in line with UK Data Protection Law and the UK General Data Protection Regulation (GDPR).

 For the purposes of this privacy notice, the term ‘staff’ includes: